 Time is very crucial and it’s the ultimate equalizer.
 If the market isn’t moving, don’t think your time is dead.
 Instead, make better use of it.

 If you’re scared that you’ll potentially miss out on some moves, then download alert tools that will inform you of groundbreaking news or if price action is suddenly moving.
-If and when this happens, you should always have a plan in place.
+If and when this happens, you should always have a plan to adjust for it already in place.
 If price action is too crazy, don’t jump in blind!
 Take the time to survey the action and find out what’s going on.

 These are just a few tips for those of you who get bored by trading.
 For those of you who’ve experienced the boredom rut but were able to climb out of it, what other suggestions can you give to your fellow currency traders so they can avoid boredom as well?